|The Collegiate Way: Residential Colleges & the Renewal of University Life ‹collegiateway.org›|

 We are especially thankful that our daughter is a part of a campus community where people look after each other.

 Welcome to the Collegiate Way website.
-I’m glad you found your way here and I’m grateful for your interest in residential colleges.
+I’m glad you found your way here and I’m grateful for your interest.
 I am an academic biologist and college teacher by training, and the purpose of this website is to encourage large universities to improve the quality of campus life by creating small, diverse, faculty-led communities within themselves.
-These small communities, commonly called “residential colleges” or “houses,” offer the advantages of a liberal arts college—small size and personal attention—in the context of a large university with broad course offerings and extensive facilities.
+These small communities, commonly called residential colleges or houses (as they are in Harry Potter), offer the advantages of a liberal arts college—small size and personal attention—in the context of a large university with broad course offerings and extensive facilities.
 I have spent many years living and working in residential college settings as a graduate student and a faculty member, and I have also had the contrasting experience of being an undergraduate in a big university without residential colleges.
 I am convinced that small residential colleges within a large university provide the best educational environment for students and faculty alike.

 Most of the pages here on the Collegiate Way website have been written for university faculty and administrators who work in residential colleges or who are considering adopting the collegiate model at their own institutions.
 Although I haven’t been writing with parents and prospective students specifically in mind, I think you will find many things here that will help you in your college search.
 And if you are an alumnus or a citizen who is concerned in general with the quality of higher education, I hope you will share the ideas on this website with friends and family, local university officials, and the public legislators and granting agencies who support higher education.